vialectrum/vialectrum-server/HOWTO.md

     txindex=1

-If you have an existing installation of bitcoind and have not previously set txindex=1 you need to reindex the blockchain by running
+If you have an existing installation of viacoind and have not previously set txindex=1 you need to reindex the blockchain by running

-    $ bitcoind -reindex
+    $ viacoind -reindex

-If you have a fresh copy of bitcoind start `bitcoind`:
+If you have a fresh copy of viacoind start `viacoind`:

-    $ bitcoind
+    $ viacoind

-Allow some time to pass, so `bitcoind` connects to the network and starts downloading blocks.
+Allow some time to pass, so `viacoind` connects to the network and starts downloading blocks.
 You can check its progress by running:

-    $ bitcoind getinfo
+    $ viacoind getinfo

-Before starting electrum server your bitcoind should have processed all blockes and caught up to the current height of the network.
+Before starting Vialectrum server your viacoind should have processed all blockes and caught up to the current height of the network.
-You should also set up your system to automatically start bitcoind at boot time, running as the 'bitcoin' user.
+You should also set up your system to automatically start bitcoind at boot time, running as the 'viacoin' user.
 Check your system documentation to find out the best way to do this.

 ### Step 5.
-Install Electrum dependencies
+Install Vialectrum dependencies

 Electrum server depends on various standard Python libraries.
 These will be already installed on your distribution, or can be installed with your